You know those crazy kids we call the millennials are running loose causing a ruckus, right?

 Hillary is considered the more electable of the two Democrats, though it’s starting to look like electability isn’t all it’s cracked up to be.

 For a while there, we had a nice guy called O’Malley

 Martin O’Malley, former Governor of Maryland, was in a distant third place, so he dropped out of the race.

-He’s basically what I wish Hillary was—an actual progressive with a clean and consistent record and message.
+He seems basically what I wish Hillary was—an actual progressive with a clean and consistent record and message.
 I guess time will tell on O’Malley, though.